Celebrating Bristol's Young Heroes

 Take a look at the overall Bristol Young Super Hero 2018 below:

-“It’s great for a City to recognise the achievements of young people at such a high profile event, it demonstrates the importance the City places on young people.
-Congratulations to all of our NCS graduates who joined us for the Awards, to all of the shortlisted candidates and all of the Award Winners, particularly Keanon Frost, who won Action Hero and Lily May Papworth, who won Learning Hero.”
+“It’s great for a City to recognise the achievements of young people at such a high profile event.
+It demonstrates the importance the City places on young people.
+Well done to all of our NCS graduates who joined us for the Awards, to all of the shortlisted candidates and all of the Award Winners, particularly Keanon Frost, who won Action Hero and Lily May Papworth, who won Learning Hero.”